Alex Gorsky: Johnson & Johnson

 Gorsky oversaw the company's legal defense against talc class action suits and opioid lawsuits.
 In January 2020, Gorsky testified at the New Jersey trial about Johnson & Johnson's baby powder product.

 Under Gorsky's leadership, the company stock more than tripled, and averaged more than a 15% annual return, surpassing the S&P 500.
 Johnson & Johnson's market capitalization went from nearly $180 billion to more than $470 billion.

-"As the world's largest health care company, we are bringing to bear our best scientific minds, and rigorous standards of safety, in collaboration with regulators, to accelerate the fight against this pandemic," Gorsky said in New Jersey Business magazine in 2020.
-Gorsky attributed the strong multilayered immune response from J&J's vaccine to its innovative adenovirus-vector platform, AdVac, which it has developed over a decade.

 Gorsky was the executive sponsor of the J&J Women's Leadership Initiative and the Veteran's Leadership Council.
 In 2021, with a salary of $23.14 million, he ranked second on the list of highest-paid CEOs in healthcare, according to Becker's Hospital Review.

 Gorsky was the speaker at The Wharton School at the University of Pennsylvania 2022 MBA graduation ceremony.

 Other roles

 Gorsky is a member of The Business Council's executive committee and was chair of the Business Roundtable Corporate Governance Committee.
 Since 2014, Gorsky has been on the board of directors at IBM.
 Gorsky is a board member at Apple, Inc., JPMorgan Chase, and the National Academy Foundation.
 He is on the advisory board at Thayer Leader Development Group at West Point, and is co-chair of the Strategic Investor Initiative (SII) advisory board at Chief Executives for Corporate Purpose (CECP).
 Gorsky is a member of the Bipartisan Policy Center's CEO Council on Health and Innovation and of The Wharton Leadership Advisory Board.
 Gorsky is vice chairman of the Travis Manion Foundation.
 Gorsky was on the American Manufacturing Council, and was a member of the American Heart Association CEO Roundtable.